 In most Australian states, DBT programs can be accessed through both the public and private mental health system.

-Public DBT programs are free to people living in the catchment area of a hospital that offers a program.
+Some hospitals may run public DBT programs.
 Talk to your case manager, mental health professional or GP about referral options.

 Private DBT programs require payment.
 Prices will vary depending on the specific service you choose.
 If you have private health insurance, check that it covers psychiatric admissions.